huginmuninraven/trivy-airgapped-docker/README.md

 ## Building Locally

-Run these commands locally to build your own Trivy image locally.
+Run these commands locally to build your own Trivy image.

 ``` bash
 cd trivy